dianaspencer/bilde-ord/README.md

 # Bildeord

-A Flask application for assisting language learning through words labeled in a picture.
+A Flask application for assisting language learning by reading object names in pictures.